Kansas Social Work License Requirements

 Kansas Social Worker Jobs and Salary Information

-According to the Bureau of Labor Statistics, 4,730 social workers were employed in Kansas in 2014.3 Average annual salaries for social workers in Kansas range from $40,460 (child, family, and school) to $47,160 (social workers, all others).3 Kansas has the third highest employment for social workers in non-metropolitan areas (360).4
+According to the Bureau of Labor Statistics, 4,730 social workers were employed in Kansas in 2017.2 The largest number of these individuals (2,170) were employed in the subfield of child, family, and school social work.2 Average annual salaries for social workers in Kansas range from $40,090 (mental health and substance abuse social workers) to $52,970 (healthcare social workers).2

 |Type||Number Employed||Average Annual Salary|